tom-seddon/basic_editor/pres/README.md

-The Advanced Basic Editor and Advanced Basic Editor Plus were PRES products for the Electron.
+The Advanced Basic Editor (ABE) and Advanced Basic Editor Plus (ABEP) were PRES products for the Electron.
 Review here: https://www.everygamegoing.com/larticle/Advanced-Basic-Editor-Plus-000/15244

 It comes as a 32 KB ROM with a bank switching mechanism handled by a